tlricherson/Data-Conversations/1-Data Stories.md

 The traditional *data wall* in a school or classroom may represent one type of story.
 But what are the attributes that identify it as one?
 How is a story using data similar to or different from traditional narratives?

+## Traditional data walls ##
+[Data walls](https://twitter.com/search?q=%23datawall&src=typd) and [data binders](https://twitter.com/search?q=data%20binder&src=typd) are two of the most common types of semi-public data displays.
+There are entire [district cultures devoted to using these](http://qualitycommunityschools.weebly.com/data-walls.html), as well as a network of resources through the [sharing economy of blogs](http://www.thecurriculumcorner.com/thecurriculumcorner123/2014/07/student-data-binder/) and sources like Teacher Pay Teachers.

+Some classroom teachers take this a step further and have students track and use their own data.
+There are references to this in our instructional frameworks; however, student-involved data use is a relatively new area of educational research.
+A selection of articles is included in the literature review section of this page.

 ## Literature review ##
 Boy, J., Detienne, F., & Fekete, J. D. (2015, April).
 [Storytelling in information visualizations: Does it engage users to explore data?](http://www.cs.tufts.edu/comp/250VIS/papers/CHI2015-Storytelling.pdf).
 In Proceedings of the 33rd Annual ACM Conference on Human Factors in Computing Systems (pp. 1449-1458).
 ACM.